 Promotes Weight Loss

-Red banana is a good source of dietary fibre and essential nutrients that serves as a healthy addition to the weight watcher’s diet regimen.
+Red banana is a good source of dietary fibre and essential nutrients that serve as a healthy addition to the Weight Watcher’s diet regimen.
 Being relatively low in fat and calories keeps you satiated for a longer time, prevents binge eating and curbs hunger pangs.
-Apart from this, the goodness of fibre improve gut bacteria, lowers inflammation, and reduces the risk of obesity and other related health conditions like diabetes and heart disease.
+Apart from this, the goodness of fibre improves gut bacteria, lowers inflammation, and reduces the risk of obesity and other related health conditions like diabetes and heart disease.

 Boost Energy Levels